-Capital W-O-W, sky-high Pecan Pie Bars: Here to impress, to win you friends (and lovers), and to be the ideal representation of the kind of sweet, buttery indulgence we all deserve, especially this time of year.
+Capital W-O-W, sky-high Pecan Pie Bars from scratch: Here to impress, to win you friends (and lovers), and to be the ideal representation of the kind of rich, buttery indulgence we all deserve, especially this time of year.
+Sweet and salty, flavored with maple syrup, and easier than making a traditional pie.

 5 Star Review